hypebeast/flask-gulp-starter-kit/README.md

 The frontend workflow is based on [Gulp](http://gulpjs.com/).
 It handles Javascript files (minification, concatination), SASS files (compile to CSS) and images.
 Furthermore, BrowserSync provides live-reloading of the web page on changes.

-The following Gulp tasks are available:
+Important Gulp tasks:

-  * **default**: Build all files, starts the Flask server, runs BrowserSync and watches for file changes.
+  * **default**: Build all files, start the Flask server, run BrowserSync and watch for file changes.
   * **build**: Build all files
   * **build:watch**: Build and watch for file changes
-  * **dev**: Build, watch for file changes and start BrowserSync
+  * **dev**: Build and watch for file changes and start BrowserSync

 ## Tests